iainplimmer/nggridify2/README.md

 #Contributions

-If you want to contribute, i'm attempting to complete the following features and all contributions are welcome, this is a learning project and certainly not a vanity one. (in no particular order).
+If you want to contribute, i'm attempting to complete the following features and all contributions are welcome, this is a learning project and certainly not a vanity one.

+#Key Implemented Features
 1. Pass in a native JSON object and title for the grid.
 2. Read the JSON object and build a table around it.
 3. Turn on/off a feature to convert the JSON data into a CSV file.
-4. Pass in how many items per-page to display. <-- The MVP done until here :)
+4. Pass in how many items per-page to display.
 5. Allow the ability to sort the columns by clicking the header.

+#Upcoming Features (In no particular order)
-6. The ability to add a type to a column aswell as a format, useful for dates.
+1. The ability to add a type to a column aswell as a format, useful for dates. <-- The MVP done until here :)
-7. The ability to add a series of functions to each row instead of a single one.
+2. The ability to add a series of functions to each row instead of a single one.
+3. Seperate the sort and page pipes into their own thing.
+I don't like how that method isn't totally encapsulated.
+4. When the component first loads, allow the caller to choose the default sorting.

 #How to use ngGridify2